2025-ilaria/project-/llm-prompts.md

 ## 5️⃣ Missing information: Type of architecture

-Using a **few-shot prompting technique**, we asked both ChatGPT and Gemini which would be the best description under the property dc:type, considering the example of Teatro comunale di Bologna.
+Using a **few-shot prompting technique**, we asked both ChatGPT and Gemini which would be the best description under the property **`dc:type`**, considering the example of Teatro comunale di Bologna.

 ### [ChatGPT](https://chat.openai.com/)